Miaonster/Lagom-for-jekyll-bootstrap/README.md

 # Lagom for Jekyll-boostrap

-Lagom-for-jekyll-bootstrap a theme for jekyll-boostrap, you can install it easily.
+A jekyll-bootstrap theme.

+### Introduction

-Lagom-for-jekyll-bootstrap is a jekyll-boostrap version of [lagom](https://github.com/swanson/lagom), which is a theme of jekyll.
+Lagom-for-jekyll-bootstrap is a jekyll-boostrap theme for [lagom](https://github.com/swanson/lagom), which is a theme of jekyll.

 ### Installation